mynar7/blog/content/blog/how-to-learn-anything/index.md

 1. Can I edit and run Python with VSCode?
 1. What the heck is a REPL?
 1. How do I manage dependencies?
 Why do they install globally instead of locally by default?
-1. Wait what are virtual environments?
+1. What are virtual environments?
 1. What is a Jupyter Notebook?
-1. How do I run a Jupyter notebook file?
-(Oh, hm it comes with Anaconda)
+1. How do I run a Jupyter notebook file? _...Oh, hmmm.
+It comes with Anaconda_
 1. What is anaconda?
-1. Ananconda COMES with a Python installation!?
+1. Ananconda COMES with a Python installation!? 😫

 Then I had to go back to step 2 and work through most of the same questions with conda 🤦‍